nmstate/kubernetes-nmstate/docs/developer-guide-commands.md

 kubevirtci/cluster-up/kubectl.sh

 # Build project, build images, push them to cluster's registry and install them
+# this have to be call everytime you want to reflect code changes at cluster
 make cluster-sync

 # Remove all components and objects related to the project